Español English

 They are cacti of cespitose bearing with stems of intense green color and globose shape that reach 4.5 cm (1.77") in length and form tight colonies.
 Small round, woolly areoles with 14 fine white radial spines and one or no central spines appear on the 14 tubercle ribs.
 The interesting red flowers rise 4.5 cm (1.77") above the plant.
 Young specimens can bloom.

-The Echinopsis schieliana needs a semi-shade exposure avoiding the sun's rays in the central hours of the day.
+Echinopsis schieliana needs a semi-shade exposure avoiding the sun's rays in the central hours of the day.
 It's important that in winter it is not exposed to less than 2 ºC (35.6 ºF).
-They need a rest at 8-10 ºC (46-50 ºF); winter rest is essential for flowering.
+It needs a rest at 8-10 ºC (46-50 ºF); winter rest is essential for flowering.

 The soil can be a mixture of heather soil, leaf mulch, and coarse siliceous sand.